polmes/fvm-cfd/README.md

 # FVM CFD
-Computational Fluid Dynamics with the Finite Volume Method
+*Computational Fluid Dynamics (CFD) with the Finite Volume Method (FVM)*

+This is our Navier-Stokes spectro-consistent FVM CFD solver for the Master's Aerodynamics course

-## FEM CFD
+## Current limitations

-For an alternatie approach in development using the Finite Element Method, check out [this repo](https://github.com/Qjammer/fem-cfd "Qjammer's FEM CFD")
+- 2D problems
+- Structured mesh
+- Periodic boundary conditions

+## How to test scripts

+- `mainA.m` verifies convective and diffusive terms
+- `mainB.m` verifies pressure correction method
+- `mainC.m` verifies time integration algorithm

+*The code has been tested using the latest MATLAB R2018b on Linux*